scylladb/java-driver/manual/core/load_balancing/README.md

 1. **Application-level failover**: instead of letting the driver do the failover, implement the failover logic in your application.
-Granted, this solution wouldn't be much better if the application servers are co-located with the Cassandra datacenter itself.
+Granted, this solution wouldn't be much better if the application servers are co-located with the ScyllaDB datacenter itself.
 It's also a bit more work, but at least, you would have full control over the failover procedure: you could for example decide, based on the exact error that prevented the local datacenter from fulfilling a given request, whether a failover would make sense, and which remote datacenter to use for that specific request.